Copyleft-Cloud/notes/001-Getting-Started/README.md

 Here is a list of the Accounts and Services we'll be starting off with...
 - Setup LastPass Account
+- Setup Slack Account (if you have your own domain)
 - Setup GitHub Account, Organization, and Team
 - Setup Travis-CI Account
 - Setup DigitalOcean Account